brandonriddle828/brandonriddle828/README.md

 - 🔭 I’m currently working on an application for a small business in my hometown!
 - 🌱 I’m currently learning C#, Javascript, along with many other things!
-- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about the projects ive built in java, along with questions about my major!
 - 📫 How to reach me: brandonriddle828@gmail.com
 - ⚡ Fun fact: I didnt start college until i was 27!!!